 Analysis / Bias

 In review, Human Rights Watch publishes research on human rights violations around the world.
 HRW opposes violations of what are considered basic human rights.
 This includes capital punishment and discrimination on the basis of sexual orientation.
 They also advocate for freedoms in connection with fundamental human rights, such as freedom of religion and freedom of the press.
 Articles and headlines do use loaded emotional language such as this Belarus: Crackdown Escalates.
 This report is properly sourced.
 In-depth reports also contain emotional language such as this “Like I’m Drowning’: Children and Families Sent to Harm by the US ‘Remain in Mexico’ Program.”

 Editorially, Human Rights Watch aligns with the left as they do not support conservative policies such as the Mexican Border Wall and support LGBT rights.
 In general, they report news factually and with a moderate left-leaning bias.

 Failed Fact Checks

-- None to date.
+- None in the Last 5 years.
 They are used as a resource for fact-checkers.

 Overall, we rate Human Rights Watch (HRW) Left-Center Biased based on advocacy for policies that are favored by the left.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
 (D. Van Zandt 2/16/2017) Updated (2/18/2021)